 Άρτεμίσιον / Artemision

 The Temple of Artemis, also known as the Temple of Diana and the Artemision, was one of the Seven Wonders of the Ancient World.
+It was the largest building in Hellenistic Greece, four times the size of the Parthenon in Athens.
 Like all of the Ancient Wonders other than the Pyramids and Sphinx complex at Giza, after almost 2000 years of neglect the temple is just foundation and rubble.
 Only one reconstructed column still stands.

 It was 130 meters long and 67 meters wide, and it had 127 18-meter-tall columns supporting its roof.
 It looked approximately like the Acropolis of Athens and was built on level ground.

 In the distance is the Isa Bey Camii.
 Between the mosque and the nearby column you can see the site of the Basilica of Saint John, undergoing reconstruction.
 Up the hill behind that is the 6th-century Byzantine citadel overlooking Selçuk.

 The paving stones of the main floor are visible during dry weather.
 Visit in late summer or early fall to see the temple floor!

 After the Temple of Artemis had been destroyed by the Goths in 262 CE, its stones were hauled up the hill and used to build the basilica in the 500s CE.
 Then, after that was destroyed, the stones were hauled back down the hill to build the Isa Bey Mosque — so those stones are now part of their third religious structure over a period of more than 2500 years!